eopb/eopb/README.md

 I am a student in the South East of England studying Computer Science, Maths, Further Maths and Physics at A-Level.

-I am currently focusing on full stack 🕸️ web development.
-I enjoy working with Rust🦀.

-Right now I am working on a full stack project as part of my computer science course in 100% Rust (including the front-end using webassembly).

 I enjoy teaching and learning from others.
 I work at [techresort](https://techresorteb.com/).

-### Hire me.

-June next year I will have finished my education and will be looking for a developer role.
-If you think I could be a good fit please get in touch.

 ### Links